KenKundert/ec/doc/user.rst

 Thus, use 300_K to enter 300 Kelvin.

-In this case the units must be simple identifiers (must not contain special characters, though use of particular units symbols, °ÅΩƱ. are allowed).
+In this case the units must be simple identifiers (must not contain special characters).
 For complex units, such as "rads/s", or for numbers that do not have scale factors, it is possible to attach units to a number in the *x* register by entering a quoted string.

    |   **0**: 6.626e-34
    |   **662.6e-36**: "J-s"